-12. Binding Effect, Etc. This Agreement shall be binding upon and inure to the benefit of and be enforceable by the parties hereto and their respective successors, assigns, including, with respect to the Companies, any direct or indirect successor by purchase, merger, consolidation or otherwise to all or substantially all of the business or assets of the Companies, and including, with respect to the Indemnitee, the Indemnitee's estate, heirs and personal representatives.
-This Agreement shall continue in effect regardless of whether the Indemnitee continues to serve as an officer or director of the Companies or of any other Enterprise.
+13. Binding Effect, Etc. This Agreement shall be binding upon and inure to the benefit of and be enforceable by the parties hereto and their respective successors, assigns, including, with respect to the Company, any direct or indirect successor by purchase, merger, consolidation or otherwise to all or substantially all of the business or assets of the Company, and including, with respect to the Indemnitee, the Indemnitee's estate, heirs and personal representatives.
+This Agreement shall continue in effect regardless of whether the Indemnitee continues to serve as an officer or director of the Company or of any other Enterprise.

-13. Severability.
-If any provision or provisions of this Agreement shall be held to be invalid, illegal or unenforceable for any reason whatsoever: (a) the validity, legality and enforceability of the remaining provisions of this Agreement (including, without limitation, each portion of any Section of this Agreement containing any such provision held to be invalid, illegal or unenforceable, that is not itself invalid, illegal or unenforceable, that is not itself invalid, illegal or unenforceable to the fullest extent permitted by law;

-(b) such provision or provisions shall be deemed reformed to the extent necessary to conform to applicable law and to give the maximum effect to the intent of the parties hereto; and (c) to the fullest extent possible, the provisions of this Agreement (including, without limitation, each portion of any section of this Agreement containing any such provision held to be invalid, illegal or unenforceable, that is not itself invalid, illegal or unenforceable) shall be construed so as to give effect to the intent manifested thereby.
+14. Severability.
+If any provision or provisions of this Agreement shall be held to be invalid, illegal or unenforceable for any reason whatsoever: (a) the validity, legality and enforceability of the remaining provisions of this Agreement (including, without limitation, each portion of any Section of this Agreement containing any such provision held to be invalid, illegal or unenforceable) shall not in any way be affected or impaired thereby and shall remain enforceable to the fullest extent permitted by law; (b) such provisions shall be deemed reformed to the extent necessary to conform to applicable law and to give the maximum effect to the intent of the parties hereto; and (c) to the fullest extent possible, the provisions of this Agreement (including, without limitation, each portion of any Section of this Agreement containing any such provision held to be invalid, illegal or unenforceable), shall be construed so as to give effect to the intent manifested thereby.

-- 14. Notices.
-All notices, requests, demands and other communications under this Agreement shall be in writing and shall be deemed to have been duly given (a) if delivered by hand and receipted for by the party to whom said notice or other communication shall have been directed, or (b) mailed by certified or registered mail with postage prepaid, on the third business day after the date on which it is so mailed: - (a) If to the Indemnitee, at the address indicated on the signature page of this Agreement, or such other address as the Indemnitee shall provide in writing to the Company. - (b) If to any of the Companies to: LPL Holdings, Inc., One Beacon Street, 22nd Floor, Boston, MA 02108, Attn: Secretary (or, if the Indemnitee is at such time the Secretary, to the President of the Company). - 15.
-Entire Agreement.
-This Agreement constitutes the entire agreement between the parties and supersedes all prior communications, agreements and understandings, written or oral, with respect to indemnification of the Indemnitee by the Companies for Indemnitee's service to the Companies, provided, however, that this Agreement shall in no way diminish rights of the Indemnitee that accrued prior to the date of this Agreement. - 16.
-Governing Law.
-This Agreement shall be governed by and construed and enforced in accordance with the laws of The Commonwealth of Massachusetts applicable to contracts made and to be performed in such state without giving effect to the principles of conflicts of law. - 17.
-References.
+15. Notices.
+All notices, requests, demands and other communications under this Agreement shall be in writing and shall be deemed to have been duly given (a) if delivered by hand and receipted for by the party to whom said notice or other communication shall have been directed, or (b) mailed by certified or registered mail with postage prepaid, on the third business day after the date on which it is so mailed:

+(a) If to the Indemnitee, at the address indicated on the signature page of this Agreement, or such other address as the Indemnitee shall provide in writing to the Company.

+(b) If to the Company to: LPL Holdings, Inc., One Beacon Street, 22nd Floor, Boston, MA 02108, Attn: Secretary (or, if the Indemnitee is at such time the Secretary, to the President of the Company).

+16. Governing Law.
+This Agreement shall be governed by and construed and enforced in accordance with the laws of the State of Delaware applicable to contracts made and to be performed in such state without giving effect to the principles of conflicts of law.

+17. References.
 References to statutes, regulations and documents shall be deemed to mean such statutes, regulations and documents as amended from time to time and any successor statutes, regulations and documents.

+IN WITNESS WHEREOF, the parties have caused this Agreement to be signed as of the day and year first above written.

 INDEMNITEE

-Ву: -
+By:

 Address: